eLtMosen/asteroid-dodger/README.md

 - **Game pauses** with a screen tap.
 - **Calibration start screen** adjusts the accelerometer to your comfortable position.
 - **Game intro screen** smoothly transitions from calibration to action.
-- **NEW: Settings menu** for adjusting sensitivity and toggling power-ups.
-- **NEW: Audio feedback** with retro sound effects for dodging, power-ups, and crashes.

 ### Ready to test your reflexes?
 Strap in and dodge like a pro! 🚀